Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Benjamin_Interim.md

 If the primary goal is comfortably satisfied within the time constraints of the project, we have some bonus secondary objectives which can be addressed:
 - implementing GPS tracking and data logging on the electronics module
 - adapting the temperature prediction algorithm to account for the door open vs door closed

-Romeo's role:

-The electronics and code (I have already prepared some code in the Raspberry Pi Pico's compatible Python IDE Thonny, which should work, just needs to be adapted to the specific temeprature sensor and tested with the circuit once assembled.

-Romeo more suited to how the electronic circuit should actually work, and choosing the appropriate components (for example the details of how the switch could be implemented)

-Teamwork:

-Work done:

-Issues encountered:

-- actually deciphering all of the available data

-Steps taken to overcome issues:
+- Kitty, our project partner, still very interested in using the temperature sensor on the door.
+Part of the useful output of this project will be a demonstration of why this is not necessary, by attempting to quantify with a KPI the drawbacks.

 Prototype candidate designs:

-- draw each one, technical feasibility assessment of each one.

-- a brief calculation showing the insulation lost to a small cylindrical hole for wire through the insulating cuboid (in terms of depth of cuboid etc)

 Radar plot for

 Introducing the Key Performance Indicator: Area of the Radar Plot.
+Alternatively just a weighted product of the various dimensions.
+Probably more appropriate since each one is essential, so any one going to zero should give a KPI of zero.

 Dimensions of Radar plot:
 - cost
 - mechanical robustness
-- electronic
 - insulation efficacy
+- accuracy and verasity of temperature measurement

 Ideal output will be a visual and quantified representation of the experienced or expected suitability of each candidate design.